ohler55/oj/README.md

  - Merged in a PR to again allow strings with embedded nulls.

+ - Implemented StreamWriter to compliment the StringWriter.

+ - Fixed bug in the class cache that showed up under Debian.

 ### Current Release 2.3.0

  - JRuby is no longer supported.